enigmamarketing/express-swagger-docs/README.md

  */
 ```

-#### @swaggerTag
+#### @SwaggerTag
-We don't need to define the tags array in the @swaggerHeader.
+We don't need to define the tags array in the @SwaggerHeader.
 These definitions can be distributed across the files and the plugin will merge them into the tags array.
 Once again, duplications will be merged in no particular order.

 ```
 /**
- * @swaggerTag
+ * @SwaggerTag
  * pet:
  *  description: Everything about your Pets
  *  externalDocs: